"B" Is for Burglar: Plot summary

 Gravely concerned for Elaine's safety, Millhone suggests to Beverly that Elaine's disappearance should be reported to the police; but Beverly objects so violently that Millhone terminates their relationship and starts working for Julia instead.
 Kinsey reports the disappearance and meets Jonah Robb, a recently separated cop working on missing persons.
 A visit from Beverly's husband Aubrey complicates matters further, as it turns out he was having an affair with Elaine, which Beverly had discovered.
 This raises suspicion around whether Beverly could have had a hand in Elaine's disappearance.

 Millhone is increasingly convinced that Elaine is dead and that Pat Usher is involved.
-Pat disappears after totally trashing the Boca Raton apartment.
-Eventually, Millhone discovers that Pat Usher has applied for a driving licence in Elaine's name, thus proving Pat's involvement.
-Marty's nephew Mike, a teenage drug dealer, confesses that he was at the Grice home the night of the murder; and from the discrepancy in times between his account and what was told to the police, Kinsey realises that it was Elaine who died in the Grice fire, not Marty.
-Marty and her husband killed Elaine to steal her identity (which Marty assumed) and her money.
+Pat disappears after vandalizing the Boca Raton apartment.
+Millhone discovers that Pat Usher has applied for a driver's license in Elaine's name, thus proving Pat's involvement.

+Marty's nephew Mike, a teenage drug dealer, confesses that he was at the Grice home the night of the murder.
+From the discrepancy in times between his account and what was told to the police, Millhone realizes that it was Elaine who died in the Grice fire, not Marty.
+Marty and her husband killed Elaine to steal her identity and her money.
 They then passed Elaine's dead body off as Marty's by switching the dental records.
 Marty departed for Florida as Elaine and arrived as Pat Usher, with some cosmetic surgery to help.
 Unable to find Elaine's passport, she and her husband were forced to wait for a new one to come through before they can skip the country.
-Kinsey returns to the Grice home to look for the murder weapon; but while she is there, the Grices find her.
-Marty Grice is shot in the left arm during the fight that ensues, but Kinsey manages to detain the two criminals and calls for help.
+Kinsey returns to the Grice home to look for the murder weapon; but the Grices find her.
+Marty Grice is shot in the left arm during the fight that ensues, but Kinsey manages to detain the two criminals and call for help.